Raspberry Iced Black Tea

 - Brew the Black Tea

-Heat the water to 90–95°C (195–203°F).
-Add the black tea bags and steep for 2½–3 minutes maximum.
-Remove the tea bags without squeezing and let the tea cool to lukewarm. - Infuse Lemon Aroma
+Heat the water to 90–95°C. Add the black tea bags and steep for 2½–3 minutes maximum.
+Remove the tea bags without squeezing, since squeezing forces out the most concentrated, bitter fraction held inside them.
+Let the tea cool to lukewarm. - Sweeten While Warm

-Add the lemon peel strips to the warm tea and let infuse for 5 minutes only, just until a clean citrus aroma develops.
-Remove the peel promptly — longer contact adds bitterness. - Prepare the Raspberry Purée
+Add the lemon peel strips to the cooled tea and let infuse for 5 minutes only, just until a clean citrus aroma develops.
+Remove the peel promptly to avoid bitterness — this step is purely aromatic, contributing fragrance rather than any acidity. - Blend the Raspberries

-Stir 120–160 ml of the strained raspberry purée into the tea.
-Taste and adjust carefully — the raspberry should lift the tea, not dominate it. - Chill
+Stir 120–160ml of the strained raspberry purée into the tea.
+Taste and adjust carefully — the raspberry should lift the tea, not dominate it.
+Start at the lower end of the range and add more only if the fruit character feels insufficiently present. - Chill

 *Notes :